MathewT/aws-certified-solutions-architect-associate-2020/practice-exam-01/EBS.md

 > Maximum IOPS and throughput are guaranteed only on Instances built on the Nitro System provisioned with more than 32,000 IOPS.
 Other instances guarantee up to 32,000 IOPS and 500 MiB/s.
 Older io1 volumes might not reach full performance unless you modify the volume.

+## EBS vs EFS

+> Amazon EFS is a file storage service for use with Amazon EC2.
+Amazon EFS provides a file system interface, file system access semantics (such as strong consistency and file locking), **and concurrently-accessible storage for up to thousands of Amazon EC2 instances**.
+>
+> Amazon EBS is a block level storage service for use with Amazon EC2.
+Amazon EBS can deliver performance for workloads that require the lowest-latency access **to data from a single EC2 instance**.